QuentinRo/CLD1-STACK-WEB/debian.md

 ### Get the .iso

-We use the last version of debian: "stretch".
+In this tuto we use the last version of debian **stretch** 9.2.1, but we can use a other version of debian.
+> Note : if you use non **stretch** version of debian, this guide may not work properly.
-You can get the .iso file on this url: [debian 9.1.0](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-9.1.0-amd64-netinst.iso)
+You can get the latest stable .iso file on this url: [debian stable builds](https://www.debian.org/CD/http-ftp/#stable)

 ### Environnemnt infos
 In this exercice i use a virtual machine, but the procedure is the same on pysical machine.